Vegan Slow Cooker Red Lentil Chili

 - 1 medium white or yellow onion, diced (approx. 2 cups or 300 g)

-- 1 large or 2 small carrots, peeled and chopped (approx. 1 cup or 150 g)
+- 1 carrot, peeled and diced (about 1 cup chopped, 150 g)

-- 1 jalapeño, de-seeded and minced (leave some seeds in if you want spicy chili!)
+- 1 jalapeño, de-seeded and minced

 - 3 cloves garlic, minced